mobile app bar

 Nikola Jokić (left) and Michael Jordan (right)

-Basketball has changed drastically throughout the years.
+There have been dramatic changes in the way basketball is played over the years.
 The modern NBA has the most freedom in team offenses in the history of the league.
-This allows players such as Luka Dončić and Nikola Jokić to have free rein over the court despite their position.
-Former Bulls teammate of Michael Jordan, Craig Hodges, reveals that to is the exact reason he wouldn’t want to play in today’s NBA.
-Despite how it may seem, this is not the typical cross-generation beef we usually see.
+This allows players like Luka Dončić and Nikola Jokić to have free rein over the court despite their position.
+And Michael Jordan’s former Bulls teammate Craig Hodges says that this is the exact reason he wouldn’t want to play in today’s NBA.

 Many coaches followed the philosophy of, ‘If it ain’t broke, don’t fix it.’
 If someone scored on a set play, they would run the play until that player missed a shot.
 In many instances, Jordan wouldn’t miss a string of possessions.
 However, that applied to every player, not just the superstars.